ceph/ceph/doc/cephfs/capabilities.rst

 * LINK: the link count of the inode

 * XATTR: ability to access or manipulate xattrs.
-Note that since ACLs are stored in xattrs, it's also sometimes necessary to access them when checking permissions.
+Note that since ACLs are stored in xattrs, it is also sometimes necessary to access them when checking permissions.

 * FILE: this is the big one.
 These allow the client to access and manipulate